NamanChandok/is_app/README.md

 # Spreadsheet Frontend

-This is a static, front-end-only React application built with TypeScript and Vite, made as an application for an internship.
+This is a static, front-end-only React application built with TypeScript and Vite, made as an assignment for an internship application.
 The task was to recreate a spreadsheet application UI given in Figma and add features such as Google Sheet/Excel like spread sheet experience, Keyboard navigation, Column resize / hide toggles.

 ## Deployed Links